Cooperation and dependencies in multipartite systems: Introduction

 \section{Introduction}

-Identifying and quantifying dependencies in multipartite systems enable their analysis and provides a better understanding of complex phenomena.
+Identifying and quantifying dependencies in multipartite systems enables their analysis and provides a better understanding of complex phenomena.
 The problem has been addressed by several communities, considering both classical and quantum systems.
-For example, in neuroscience and genetics measures of multipartite synergy were put forward~\cite{syn1,syn2,syn3,syn4,synergia1,synergia2}, in quantitative sociology quantifiers of coordination were introduced~\cite{socio}, and in physics and information processing quantities aimed at characterizing genuine multiparty correlations were studied in depth~\cite{Zhou,Zhou2008,Kaszlikowski2008,Grudka,Giorgi,Girolami2017}.
+For example, in neuroscience and genetics measures of multipartite synergy were put forward~\cite{syn1,syn2,syn3,syn4,synergia1,synergia2}, in quantitative sociology quantifiers of coordination were introduced~\cite{socio}, { redundancy was quantified in complex systems~\cite{WB2010},} and in physics and information processing quantities aimed at characterizing genuine multiparty correlations were studied in depth~\cite{Zhou,Zhou2008,Kaszlikowski2008,Grudka,Giorgi,Girolami2017}.
 The former quantifiers are motivated mathematically, keeping the combinatorial aspects of complex systems in mind, e.g., the synergy is the difference in the information all subsystems have about an extra system as compared to the total information contained in any subset of the systems.
-Many of the latter quantifiers involve difficult optimizations and are therefore hard to compute.
-Here, we introduce an operationally defined, simple and computable quantifier of multipartite dependency in terms of information gain from cooperation when some parties meet and try to deduce the variables of some of the remaining parties.
-We show how it differs from multipartite correlations, prove its essential properties and discuss the application to quantum secret sharing.
+Many of the latter quantifiers involve difficult optimizations and are therefore hard to compute, { e.g. in order to compute the extractable work used to define genuinely multipartite correlations in \cite{Grudka} one has to optimise over all protocols with local unitary operations, local dephasings and classical communication, which does not admit any computer-friendly parameterisation.} Here, we introduce an operationally defined, simple and computable quantifier of multipartite dependency in terms of information gain from cooperation when some parties meet and try to deduce the variables of some of the remaining parties.
+We show how it differs from multipartite correlations { often discussed in this context}, prove its essential properties and discuss { examples and applications}.